vinahost/DevOps/IaC/Ansible-Playbook-p1.md

 ![Ansible Playbooks](Image/../../Image/Ansible-Playbook1.png)

 You can see the first task of "**gathering steps**" happened, but we didn't trigger or ask for this?
-This module is automatically called by playbooks to gather useful variables about remote hosts. [ansible.builtin.setup](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/setup_module.html)
+This module is automatically called by playbooks to gather useful variables about remote hosts [ansible.builtin.setup](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/setup_module.html)

-Our second task was to set a ping, this is not an **ICMP** ping but a **python** script to report back `pong` on successful connectivity to remote or **localhost**. [ansible.builtin.ping](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/ping_module.html)
+Our second task was to set a ping, this is not an **ICMP** ping but a **python** script to report back `pong` on successful connectivity to remote or **localhost** [ansible.builtin.ping](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/ping_module.html)

 Then our third or our second defined task as the first one will run unless you disable was the printing of a message telling us our OS.
 In this task we are using conditionals, we could run this **playbook** against all different types of operating systems and this would return the OS name.
 We are simply messaging this output for ease but we could add a task to say something like: